-We also recommend that the office of the registrar explore the terms of its scholarships to see if there are others that could prioritise support for Indigenous students.
+We also recommend that the Office of the Registrar explore the terms of its scholarships to see if there are others that could prioritise support for Indigenous students.

-For the Dean of Students
+• For the Dean of Students at University College

 In regard to FAS#7: (For the start of the 2018-2019 academic year, put in place new academic supports for Indigenous students enrolled in the Faculty, regardless of program, such as a First Year Learning Community and a Mentorship program.)